nopolabs/yabot/README.md

 implementation provided by `Nopolabs\Yabot\Bot\PluginTrait`.

 TODO:
+* YabotContainer and how to add plugins to Yabot
 * what is provided by PluginTrait?
 * syntax for matchers
 * responding to a Message